Learning Module

 Learning Outcomes

-• Explain how several features of our minds work behind the scenes to undermine our happiness
+• Use contemporary research on how our minds work behind the scenes to understand why efforts to achieve happiness often fail.

-• Describe and assess practices that have been empirically shown to effectively boost happiness
+• Give examples of practices that have been empirically shown to boost happiness.

-• Reflect on yourself and your experiences to clarify what happiness means to you, assess your current happiness level, and determine which happiness practices to test out in your own life
+• Reflect on yourself and your experiences to clarify what happiness means to you, assess your own level of happiness, and identify happiness practices to test out in your own life.

 LESSON ONE